Recurring transaction guide

 • Accurate transaction ‘amount’

 In order to get the best results, we recommend sending at least 3 months of backfilled transactions with the correct occurredAt dates (not the date the transaction was backfilled).
-For historical recurring transactions, Spade needs 3 or more transactions with matching characteristics to establish a recurring pattern.
+For historical recurring transactions, we need 3 or more transactions with matching characteristics to establish a recurring pattern.
 Please contact your account representative to discuss backfill approach.

 Testing for Recurring Transactions